+But these kantha quilts were gorgeous!
 Unique enough to bring something new & different to my home, but not too unique, if you know what I mean…

 I really wanted to buy one, but, living on a grad student income (read: savings) with our family of 4, I could not quite justify the indulgence.
 When my friend, Kathy, announced she was engaged, I knew it was the perfect excuse to buy one!

 I loved the parallel.
-Here were two very different women – one Canadian fiancée, one Bengali seamstress – living on opposite sides of the world, with two very different experiences.
+Here were two very different women – one Canadian fiancée, one Bangladeshi seamstress – living on opposite sides of the world, with two very different experiences.
 But, the heart of their story was the same: from hardship, adversity, and a lot of pain… to recovery, redemption and the beginning of hope.

 What began as a desire to share a few of the sari blankets with other gals soon expanded to more and more and more of the very best quality, gorgeous kantha blankets!

 We are confident that our kantha quilts are the BEST quality of kantha blankets on the market, made in exceptional working conditions.